BETLEGEND

 How to Use It (Simple Version)

-1. Figure out your estimated win probability (this is the hard part)
+1. Figure out your estimated win probability (this is the hard part, and we'll talk about it below)

 2. Look at the odds the sportsbook is offering